-Videos, websites, books and papers addressing a wide variety of issues in biodiversity, eco-restoration and holistic management of grasslands.
-Those particularly helpful for people new to various aspects of this discussion are marked with an asterisk.
+Below are videos, websites, books and papers addressing a wide variety of issues in biodiversity, eco-restoration and holistic management of grasslands.
+Those are particularly helpful for people new to various aspects of this discussion are marked with an asterisk.

 - *National Geographic series “EARTH A New Wild” Season 1, Episode 02: “Plains”, featuring Allan Savory who discusses how the ideas underpinning his former elephant culling program in Zimbabwe were transformed into a ground-breaking theory of holistic land management and planned grazing that redefined the traditional practice of conservation.

 - *Allan Savory’s e-book, The Grazing Revolution: A Radical Plan to Save the Earth, December 2013, telling the personal story of his long journey of discovery in managing holistically and restoring degrade lands worldwide, with lucid explanations of how it all works (only $1.99!).